Best Compact Treadmill for Small Spaces – Introduction

 #3.
 Distance pyramid

-If the idea of running long distances is daunting, this is the workout for you.
+If running long distances is daunting, this is the workout for you.

 It takes 5k and breaks it down into more manageable chunks.

-Best of all, the distances get shorter as the workout progresses, and you start to get tired.
+Best of all, the distances get shorter as the workout progresses, and you begin to tire.

 - Run 1.25 miles (2,000 meters)